teal-language/cyan/docs/api.md

 #### `Path:is_file(): boolean`
 Get whether the "mode" attribute of the given path is set to "file"

+#### `Path:is_in(dirname: string | Path): boolean`
+returns true if the path is inside the given directory

+This does not do any filesystem operations and only determines the result via the paths.

 #### `Path:match(patt: string): boolean`
 See if the given path matches the pattern